Reviews You Can Rely On

 Non-removable brush roller

 The Shark Stratos Cordless and Shark Vertex Pro almost look identical, except possibly for the sleeker head of the Stratos.
 For the most part, they performed very similarly, closely leap-frogging each other throughout our testing.
-They both have the DuoClean double brush rollers at the base, which helped make great work of hardwood floors and larger materials like Cheerios.
+They both have double brush rollers at the base, which help make great work of hardwood floors and larger materials like Cheerios.
 The Stratos was released after the Vertex, making it the younger, stronger sister.
-It recorded twice the suction power (647 pascals) compared to the Vertex at 323 pascals.
+We measured double the suction power compared to the Vertex.
 This was a great improvement, but this might have affected its cleaning performance because the Stratos clogged in its initial testing trial on low pile carpets.
 Due to this mishap, Stratos's average dropped to 83%, 7% worse than its sibling.
 It did well in sucking up sand in our crevice test, sucking up 96% of what we packed into a single slit.
-This product can be great for grouted tiles or transition areas where there's a bit more demand in performance.
+This product can be great for grouted tiles or transition areas with a bit more demand for performance.

 Read more: Shark Stratos Cordless review